mdhifta/IVENTORY-FIFO-METHOD-Gudang-metode-Fifo/README.md

 # IVENTORY-FIFO-METHOD-Gudang-metode-Fifo-
 * English :
 This application is a website-based application built using PHP (Native) and MySQL.
 This application can be used for warehouse management using the FIFO (First In, First Out) method.
-If you are interested, please email to mdhiftaa@gmail.com or telegram https://t.me/Enang55 to get the database.
+If you are interested, please email to mdhiftaa@gmail.com, telegram https://t.me/Enang55 or whatsapp https://wa.me/6285791419625 to get the database.

 # Donations
 If you want a database, you can make any donations or contributions by submitting an application to the contact listed.